Absorption and analysis of unbound quantum particles -- one by one: Conclusions

 \section{Conclusions}

-We have presented an approach to unbound multi-particle quantum dynamics which allows us to impose absorbing boundary conditions and yet calculate the probability distributions of interest for all of the absorbed particles.
-It does so by using a complex absorbing potential which, in addition to removing the outgoing, unbound parts of the wave function, also {\it probe} them.
+We have presented an approach to the numerical description of unbound multi-particle quantum systems which allows us to impose absorbing boundary conditions and yet calculate the probability distributions of interest for all of the absorbed particles.
+In this way we may retain the information of interest about each of the unbound particles while using a numerical domain which is considerably smaller than the actual extension of the wave function.
+This comes about by using a complex absorbing potential which, in addition to removing the outgoing, unbound parts of the wave function, also {\it probe} them.
 The fact that the absorber is a one-particle operator allows us to analyse the unbound part by projecting onto single-particle scattering states -- as opposed to many-particle scattering states.
+Consequently, only singly differential spectra are obtained.

-This, in turn, enables rather straight forward implementation.
-It also provides a conceptually transparent approach which, via the Lindblad equation, generalizes naturally to any number of particles.
+The method lends itself to rather straight forward implementation.
+It also provides a conceptually appealing approach which, via the Lindblad equation, generalizes naturally to any number of particles.

 The applicability of the scheme was demonstrated by calculating energy spectra for two examples featuring two-particle models -- one example involving scattering and another involving photo ionization.
-In the latter case, it was seen that the spectrum originating from the first absorption converged faster than the one obtained from the second absorption in terms of the absorber strength.
+These calculations demonstrated a rather weak dependence on the strength of the absorbing potential, and the spectra where seen to converge as this strength decreased.
+In the case of photo ionization, the spectra obtained from the first absorption where seen to converge somewhat faster in absorber strength than the spectra obtained from the second absorption.